-Engage: The activities would have inspired Young People to carry out a social action project.
-The teaching should now centre the work on one area of social action that will inform teacher's planning for the rest of term/year, depending on how this is delivered.
+Engage: The activities would have inspired Young people to carry out a social action project.
+The teaching should now centre the work on one area of social action that will inform the teacher's planning for the rest of the term/year, depending on how this is delivered (refer to section 1.1)

-Skills developed: developing empathy, social-emotional competence, thinking in groups and communicating ideas.
+Skills developed: Empathy, social-emotional competence, thinking in groups and communicating ideas.